CESSProject/doc-v2/introduction/technical-highlight.md

 ## 4. IPFS compatiblity

+{% hint style="info" %}
+Launch in 2023 product roadmap
+{% endhint %}

 CESS is compatible with IPFS standard and allows developers to integrate their dApps with an array of storage solutions that utilize IPFS.
 Data stored on CESS can also be addressed with cryptographic hashes, making the content immutable and tamper-resistant.

+## 5. Secure Data Access

 {% hint style="info" %}
-Launch in 2023 product roadmap.
+Launch in 2023 product roadmap
 {% endhint %}

-## 5. Secure Data Access

 **Proxy Re-encryption Technology (PReT)** is built on top of Public Key Encryption to allow users to authorize decryption permissions to others without disclosing the data's contents.
 User data is also processed and accessed in a Trusted Execution Environment (TEE) within the storage nodes.

+## 6. Performance Fast Data Retrieval

 {% hint style="info" %}
-Launch in 2023 product roadmap.
+Launch in 2023 product roadmap
 {% endhint %}

-## 6. Performance Fast Data Retrieval

 Data indexing and Decentralized Content Delivery Network support (DCDN) are used to improve searching and download speed from user endpoints.
 Consensus mechanism has been iterated on top of [Polkadot GRANDPA](https://wiki.polkadot.network/docs/learn-consensus#finality-gadget-grandpa) to achieve lower gas fees and higher transaction processing speeds.

+## 7. Data Ownership Traceability

 {% hint style="info" %}
-Launch in 2023 product roadmap.
+Launch in future
 {% endhint %}

-## 7. Data Ownership Traceability

 Data ownership can be verified with **Multiformat Data Rights Confirmation technology (MDRC)**.
 This protocol extracts fingerprint from all data and permanently stores them on-chain, in smart contracts, for traceability.

-{% hint style="info" %}
-Launch in future.
-{% endhint %}